msalibian/RBF/README.md

 ```

 We use 100 runs of 5-fold CV to compare the 5%-trimmed mean squared
 prediction error of the robust fit and the classical one.
+Note that the
+bandwidths are kept fixed at their optimal value estimated above.

 ``` r
 dd <- airquality